 A California native, I lived in the Britain for eleven years, moving back to The Golden State in spring of 2007.
 I had the basics of one novel under my belt at that time, but a plethora of tales spilled in the ensuing years, leading me onto a path of independent publishing.
 I ‘retired’ from indie publishing in 2013, spending the rest of the year writing short stories for Top Writers Block.
 In October 2013, I jumped back into noveling with The Hawk, about a guy who, well… Much to my surprise, that plot, initially considered as yet another brief tale, has turned into an epic saga all its own available for free in beta form on Smashwords and at other online retailers.

 Fast forward to the first of February, 2014; I took my eldest daughter to a fabric store as a belated Christmas present.
-However, I ended up leaving the shop with more fabric and notions than was good for me, initiating another hobby, that of quilting.
+However, I ended up leaving the shop with more prints and notions than was good for me, initiating another hobby, that of quilting.
 My first project was a nearly all-hand sewn effort, and after a year of exploring traditional patchwork I focused on improvisational techniques.
-With the arrival of grandchildren, time to play with prints has diminished, so back to patchwork I have returned, with a delightful detour into the world of English Paper Piecing thrown into the mix.
+With the arrival of grandchildren, time to play with has diminished, so back to patchwork I have returned, with a delightful detour into the world of English Paper Piecing thrown into the mix.

-While I fashion quilts, The Hawk continues to unwind its way from my head while the rest of my catalog lives in cyberspace.
-Please feel free to peruse those tales, which range from literary fiction and family saga, poetry and sci-fi, short and not-so-limited tales too.
+While I continue to fashion quilts, The Hawk has joined the rest of my catalog in cyberspace.
+Please feel free to peruse those tales, which range from literary fiction and family saga, magical realism, poetry and sci-fi, short and not-so-limited tales too.
 Not sure where the quilting will take me, but life is a fantastic journey.
 While I always wanted to pen novels, I never imagined sewing quilts.
 Keeping an open mind to all possibilities is the key.
 And never forget to listen to your children, or those younger than you.
 Wisdom emerges from all corners.
 We just have to remain receptive to those gems.